maci0/gke-inference-from-scratch/part2.md

-# Building a Production Ready LLM Inferencing Platform on GKE from Scratch – Part 2: Inference Frameworks
+# Building a Production Ready LLM Inferencing Platform on GKE from Scratch – Part 2: Inference Pattern

 ## Introduction